Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/patches.md

 ```

 When working with patches there will be times when you will want to re-run a patch after an update to its implementation.
-Restarting Alfresco Content Services will not re-run the patch as it only runs once.
+Restarting Content Services will not re-run the patch as it only runs once.
 You can check the status of a patch
 with the following SQL query:

 ```text